 Ben was born in Cumbria and studied French and Spanish at the University of Bradford followed by a Masters in Translating and Interpreting.

-From 2009 to 2011 he worked as a Project Manager at the Training and Development Agency for Schools (TDA) and latterly the Department for Education where he managed multilateral teacher training programmes and a workforce development strategy for English as an Additional Language (EAL) learners.
+Ben has worked in a number of different roles across the education and awarding sector.
+He began his career as Development Manager for OCNW (now Ascentis) on projects such as Functional Skills and vocational qualification developments, before moving on to work as a Project Manager at the Training and Development Agency for Schools (TDA) and latterly the Department for Education where he managed multilateral teacher training programmes and a workforce development strategy for English as an Additional Language (EAL) learners.

-Ben lives in Derby where he enjoys swimming and travelling.
+Ben lives in Warrington where he enjoys swimming and travelling.

 Warwick is a freelance consultant and has worked with numerous governing bodies of sport, sector skills councils, County Sports Partnerships (CSPs) and sports councils on a variety of workforce education and training projects since 2006.
 Prior to that, Warwick was a regional manager for Skills Active and a senior manager at Sports Coach UK leading the development of education and training products for coaching.
 He was also the lead officer for the development and implementation of the UK Coaching Certificate (UKCC).